 Currently, creosote is used for commercial purposes only; it has no registered residential uses.
 Creosote is a restricted use pesticide that can be used in outdoor settings such as in railroad ties and utility poles.
 Indoor applications of creosote are prohibited as well as application to wood intended for use in interiors or for use in contact with food, feed, or drinking water.
 Read more about creosote.

 Pentachlorophenol (PCP) was registered as a pesticide on December 1, 1950.
 PCP was one of the most widely used biocides in the United States before 1987 when pentachlorophenol uses as an herbicide, defoliant, mossicide and disinfectant were removed from product labels.

 Currently, there are no registered residential uses.
-PCP is a restricted use pesticide that is only used for commercial purposes such as utility poles, railroad ties and wharf pilings.
+PCP is a restricted use pesticide that is used for commercial purposes, mainly for treating utility poles.
 Only pressure and thermal treatments of PCP are allowed.
 Read more about PCP.